o3de/o3de-extras/Projects/ROS2NavigationExample/README.md

 ## Requirements

-This project will run on
-- Ubuntu 20.04 with ROS 2 Galactic
+- This project will run on Ubuntu 20.04 with ROS 2 Galactic.
-- Ubuntu 22.04 with ROS 2 Humble
+- Support Ubuntu 22.04 with ROS 2 Humble is coming soon.

-The ROS 2 Gem is not yet developed for Windows.
+- The ROS 2 Gem is not yet developed for Windows.

 Refer to the [O3DE System Requirements](https://www.o3de.org/docs/welcome-guide/requirements/) documentation to make sure that the system/hardware requirements are met

 This project has the following dependencies:

 - [O3DE](https://github.com/o3de/o3de)
-  -  Should work with `stabilization/2210` as well as `develop` branch and newest releases.
+  -  Should work with the `development` branch and newest releases.
 The project was tested with Galactic with commit `#381a6e0f`.
 - [ROS2 Gem](https://github.com/RobotecAI/o3de-ros2-gem)
-  - `develop` branch (the default) should work.
-The project was tested with Galactic with version tag `0.3`.
+  - This project was last tested with the `0.3`tag branch.
   - ROS 2 (Galactic or Humble) itself is also required, see [Gem Requirements](https://github.com/RobotecAI/o3de-ros2-gem#requirements)
 - [Loft Scene Sample](https://github.com/aws-lumberyard/loft-arch-vis-sample)
-  - Use `main` branch.
-The project was tested with Galactic on `scene_fixes` branch
+  - `development` branch (the default) should work.

 ## Setup Instructions